 The Accord’s inspections have uncovered close to 130,000 safety violations, ranging from structural damage to unsafe fire escape routes.
 To date, the vast majority of these safety hazards have been eliminated.
-Very few workers have died in Accord-covered factories since the Accord was founded.
-The Accord has very likely saved hundreds of lives.”

-Which brands can join?
+Which brands can join THE ACCORD?

 How do brands sign the Accord?

 Brands that want to commit to the safety of the garment workers in their supply chain can sign the Accord by visiting https://internationalaccord.org/join.

 How much does each brand pay to join the Accord?

 Brands contribute on a sliding scale based on the number of factories and the volume of production that they have in Bangladesh.
 These membership dues, capped at $350,000 a year, cover inspections and trainings, as well as the complaint mechanisms and the cost of administration.